Slavery and Human Trafficking Statement

 Our journey to advance human rights is one of continuous improvement.
 As we grow our capacity and develop our program, we plan to expand our disclosures in line with the UNGP reporting framework.
 Our focus in the coming year includes:

-• Continue building due diligence capabilities to proactively identify risks where impacts on people are most severe across our value chain
+- Continue building due diligence capabilities to proactively identify risks where impacts on people are most severe across our value chain and take appropriate action in response

-• Building on the enhancements to date to our Responsible Sourcing program, we plan to pilot program expansion to indirect and Tier 2+ suppliers
+- Building on the enhancements to date to our Responsible Sourcing program, continue the program’s expansion to indirect suppliers

 Hereby signed,